 All species of Nitrobacter use nitrites for their energy source in oxidizing them to nitrate (NO3).

-The cells of nitrifying bacteria are reddish (Nitrosomonas) to brownish (Nitrobacter) in color.
-The solutions in bottles of Fritz-Zyme #7 and #9 are normally peach to rosy colored due to the natural colors of the bacterial cells and the proprietary solution used to keep them alive.
+The cells of nitrifying bacteria are opaque to brownish in color.
 What you see are actually clumps of bacteria stuck together by their own slime matrix.

 Before adding bacteria or fish to any aquarium or system, all chlorine must be completely neutralized.
-Residual chlorine or chloramines will kill Fritz-Zyme bacteria and fish.
+Residual chlorine or chloramines will kill all nitrifying bacteria and fish.

 Most US cities now treat their drinking water with chloramines.
 Chloramines are more stable than chlorine.
 It is advisable to test for chlorine with an inexpensive test kit.
 If you are unsure whether your water has been treated with chloramine, test for ammonia after neutralizing the chlorine.
 You can also call your local water treatment facility.

 The type of chloramines formed is dependent on pH.
 Most of it exists as either monochloramine (NH2Cl) or dichloramine (NHCl2).
 They are made by adding ammonia to chlorinated water.
 Commercial chlorine reducing chemicals, such as sodium thiosulfate (Na2S2O2) break the chlorine:ammonia bond.
 Chlorine (Cl) is reduced to harmless chloride (Cl- ) ion.
 Since dichloramine has two chlorine molecules, a double dose of a chlorine remover, such as sodium thiosulfate, is recommended.